iser97/iser97.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Automatic, Northeastern University, 2019
-* M.S. in Control science and control engineering, Huazhong University of Science and Technology, 2022
+* M.S. in Control Science and Control Engineering, Huazhong University of Science and Technology, 2022
 * Ph.D in Computer Science, City University of Hong Kong, 2026 (expected)

 Work experience